← Back to ResourcesBreed Guides

 Diets to AVOID:

-• Grain-free diets — strongly correlated with DCM development.
-Likely related to legume-heavy formulations disrupting taurine metabolism + boutique exotic protein sources without proper nutritional balance
+• Grain-free diets.
+Strongly correlated with DCM development.
+Likely related to legume-heavy formulations disrupting taurine metabolism, and to boutique exotic protein sources without proper nutritional balance.
+See the FDA investigation into diet-associated DCM

-• Boutique/exotic ingredient diets — kangaroo, alligator, novel proteins without traditional research backing
+• Boutique or exotic-ingredient diets (kangaroo, alligator, novel proteins) without traditional research backing

 • Homemade diets without veterinary nutritionist oversight